-Game of Thrones and Religion: A Reflection if Causes and Religion Dangerous to Modern Values?
+Game of Thrones and Religion: A Reflection if Religion is Dangerous to Modern Values

 What I like Game of Thrones is that its one of those few shows that can offer some insight into the social consciousness.
 Whether it’s what we hope for the future, what we despise about our past, or just intimate views into the complexity that is the human nature.
 One of the more unique aspects of this is how it presents religion and society.

 When the series began six years ago, it was praised by many of its fans for its more practical view of the world.
 Yes, there had been dragons and there was a religious presence in the fictional world, but they were functional backdrops.
 Its role was similar to how The Godfather presented Catholicism in the mafia culture: important for its ritual and identity, but nothing more than that.

 As the show continued though, this all gradually began to shift.
 With the return of dragons, the introduction of fanatical priestesses burning people at the stake, and even resurrections of the dead, religion and the supernatural began to take on a more prominent role.
 One example of this shift this past Sunday was when the recently resurrected, fan favorite (wasn’t sure if he was near death before though), the Hound, runs into a wandering religious cult called, the Brotherhood Without Banners.